Cghlewis/data-mgmt-ed-research-book/_book/06-documentation.md

 ### Changelog {#change}

-A changelog is a record of all of the versions of your data and code [@uk_data_service_versioning_nodate; @wilson_good_2017].
+A changelog is a record of all of the versions of your data and code [@uk_data_service_versioning_2023; @wilson_good_2017].
 While there are automatic ways to track your data and code through programs such as Git and GitHub, in the education field where researchers often work with human subjects and identifiable data, users are most often not keeping their study data, during an active project, in a remote repository.
 Instead, data are usually kept in an institution-approved storage location.
 Even if a storage location has versioning such as Box or SharePoint, unless users are able to add contextual messages about changes made when saving versions (like a commit message with Git), users will still want to keep a changelog.

 A changelog provides data lineage, allowing the user to understand where the data originated as well as all transformations made to the data.
 It also supports data confidence, allowing the user to understand what version of the data they are currently using and to see if more recent versions have been created and why.